 In the late ’70s and early ’80s, many an aspiring hacker cut their teeth on an Atari 800.
 These machines had open architectures that allowed users to not only play games but also delve into the innards of their systems, learning valuable lessons about hardware and software.
 In a sense, the Atari 800 served as a stepping stone for many of today’s cybersecurity experts.

 Furthermore, Atari systems, particularly the Atari ST, were key players in the demoscene, a subculture where programmers, artists, and musicians collaborate to produce demos—non-interactive multimedia presentations.
 These demos often required ingenious coding techniques and the exploitation of hardware and software loopholes to extract the maximum potential from the machines.
-Thus, the demoscene provided a fertile training ground for individuals who would later forge careers in cybersecurity, leveraging their understanding of system weaknesses to create stronger and safer digital environments.
+Thus, the demoscene provided a fertile training ground for individuals who would later forge careers in cybersecurity, leveraging their understanding of system weaknesses to create more robust and safer digital environments.

 Technical Tidbits